Booking Experts data layer overview

 • Create data layer variables for every custom parameter you want to report on.

-• Trigger the GA4 Event tag with Custom Event triggers matching the data layer event name (for example purchase), not on gtm.js or gtm.load.
+• Trigger the GA4 Event tag with Custom Event triggers matching the data layer event name (e.g. purchase), not on gtm.js or gtm.load.

 • Publish your GTM container and validate in GA4 realtime/debug view.